D-Flow: Differentiating through Flows for Controlled Generation: Theory

 \paragraph{The dynamics of $x(1)$.} Consider an optimization step updating the optimized variable $x_0$ with a gradient step, \ie, $x^\tau_0 = x_0 - \tau \nabla_{x_0}\gL(x(1))$, where the gradient $\nabla_{x_0}\gL(x(1))$ can be now computed with the chain rule and \eqref{e:D_x0_x1},

-and we used that $D_{x_0}x(1)$ is a symmetric matrix.
-We can now ask: \emph{How the sample $x(1)$ is changing infinitesimally under this gradient step?} Denote by $\Phi:\Real^d\too\Real^d$ the map taking initial conditions $x_0$ to solutions of \eqref{e:dynamics} at $t=1$, \ie, $\Phi(x_0)=x(1)$.
+We can now ask: \emph{How is the sample $x(1)$ changing infinitesimally under this gradient step?} Denote by $\Phi:\Real^d\too\Real^d$ the map taking initial conditions $x_0$ to solutions of \eqref{e:dynamics} at $t=1$, \ie, $\Phi(x_0)=x(1)$.
 The \emph{variation} of $x(1)$ is

-where the first equality is the definition of variation and the second equality is using chain rule, \eqref{e:D_x0_x1}, and \eqref{e:nabla_L_x0}.
-Indeed, the dynamics of $x(1)$ follows the projection of the gradient $\nabla_{x(1)} \gL(x(1))$ with the operator $D_{x_0}x(1)$ that iteratively applies projection by the covariance matrix $\Var(x_1|x(t))$ at different times $t$.
+where the first equality is the definition of variation and the second equality is using chain rule and \eqref{e:nabla_L_x0}.
+Indeed, the dynamics of $x(1)$ follow the projection of the gradient $\nabla_{x(1)} \gL(x(1))$ with the operator $D_{x_0}x(1)$ that iteratively applies projection by the covariance matrix $\Var_{1|t}(x(t))$ at different times $t$ (equations \ref{e:D_x0_x1} and \ref{e:discrete_dx1_dx0}).